iterami/Docs.htm/common/guides/json.md

         // Set "exclude" to true to prevent this face from being created.
         "left": {},

         // Optional.
-If this prefab should use random colors or 255,255,255.
+If this prefab should use random colors or require vertex-colors for each face.
-        "random-colors": false,
+        "random-colors": true,

         // Optional.
 Properties applied to the +x face.
         // Set "exclude" to true to prevent this face from being created.